 Going by the Book: Valuation Ratios and Stock Returns

-We study the use of book-to-market ratios (B/M) in value investing and its implications for comovements in firms' stock returns and trading volumes.
-We show B/M has increasingly detached from alternative valuation ratios while becoming worse at forecasting returns and growth in an absolute and relative sense.
-Despite these trends, major U.S. stock indexes and institutional funds continue relying on B/M when identifying value stocks.
+We show that continued reliance on firms' book-to-market ratios (B/M) in value investing, despite evidence of increasing noise in B/M, has wide-ranging effects on firms, market outcomes, and investment fund performance.
+Our study is motivated by the fact that major U.S. stock indexes and institutional funds continue relying on B/M when identifying value stocks and selecting index weights.
 Consistent with this reliance shaping market outcomes, we find firms' stock returns and trading volumes comove with B/M-peers (i.e., firms with similar B/M) in excess of their fundamentals, particularly among stocks held by value-oriented funds.
 Firms misidentified as value companies based on B/M also appear to have lower costs of capital.
 Finally, we show that investment funds that disproportionately rely on B/M earn predictably lower returns.

 JEL Classification: G10, G11, G14, G20, M41